javelin0x/lightbox/README.md

 Don't open other people's databases you get sent or find.
 Not a good idea, specially with this being on beta.

 ## Credits
-https://github.com/cocainewoman for the help designing the gui! https://github.com/nlohmann for the JSON parsing library https://github.com/mrdcvlsc for the AES enc/dec library https://github.com/P-H-C/phc-winner-argon2 for the argon2 hashing library
+mysterious man for the help designing the gui! https://github.com/nlohmann for the JSON parsing library https://github.com/mrdcvlsc for the AES enc/dec library https://github.com/P-H-C/phc-winner-argon2 for the argon2 hashing library